 All repeated courses, including withdrawals from repeated courses, affect financial aid satisfactory academic progress calculations and may delay progression to the professional core, or graduation.
 A repeated course along with the original attempt must be counted as attempted credits.
+The student portal provides access to pertinent student information such as graduation dates and current GPA.

 Regardless if a student is eligible or not eligible for Federal Financial Aid funding, no course in which a failing grade has been earned (F, F.) may be repeated more than two (2) times (three attempts in total) at Southeastern College.
 Student attempting for the 3rd time must submit a written request to the Dean of Academic Affairs/Campus President for approval.
 If approved, the student will be eligible for Title IV funds.
-Should a student wish to seek an exception and will not exceed the quantitative standard of the Satisfactory Academic

-Progress Policy, s/he must submit a written request to the Dean of Academic Affairs/Campus President for approval from the Executive Director.
+Should a student wish to seek an exception and will not exceed the quantitative standard of the Satisfactory Academic Progress Policy, s/he must submit a written request to the Dean of Academic Affairs/Campus President for approval from the Executive Director.
 If approved, the student will not be eligible for Title IV funds.
 Students who repeat a course for which they have received a letter grade of "D" or "F" must notify the Registrar's Office for recalculation of their cumulative GPA.
 No courses may be repeated for grade average purposes after graduation.